 But this was also the third anniversary of the Ottawa shootings, where Corporal Nathan Cirillo, a Canadian soldier on ceremonial sentry duty, was shot in a lone-wolf terror attack.
 The perpetrator was killed a few minutes later in a shootout with parliament security personnel.
 Although the death count was limited to a victim and the terrorist, the incident shocked Canada.

 And this week, Canada is also mourning Gord Downie, frontman of the Tragically Hip, who passed away on October 17 at the age of 53.
 Last year, the Hip announced that Gord had been diagnosed with terminal brain cancer.
-The band toured one last time in summer 2016 and the final concert in Kingston, Ontario, was broadcast and streamed live by the CBC and viewed by an estimated 11.7 million people.
+The band toured one last time in the summer of 2016 and the final concert in Kingston, Ontario, was broadcast and streamed live by the CBC and viewed by an estimated 11.7 million people.

 The country reacted to the news with deep sadness and it prompted many tributes, from Prime Minister Justin Trudeau’s statement to the House of Commons observing a moment of silence, from local radio stations shifting to an all-Tragically Hip format to candlelight vigils across Canada.
-It’s hard to explain this quintessential Canadian band to foreigners—it took me years to understand the lyrics and the references to Canadian culture—but it was so unique, sincere and poetic it was hard not to like it.
+It’s hard to explain this quintessential Canadian band to foreigners—it took me years to understand the lyrics and the references to Canadian culture—but it was so unique, sincere and poetic that it was hard not to like it.

 And of course, Ottawa paid tribute to Gord on Parliament Hill, with candles, flowers and pictures on the steps of the Parliament.